 Penile Test Plication

-Before actually making a permanent change to the penis, we first perform a temporary plication using suture to pinch the area to be plicated.
+Before actually making a permanent change to the penis, we first perform a temporary plication using suture to pinch the area.
 In this photograph of penile plication surgery for Peyronie’s Disease, the suture has been placed but has not yet been tied.

 Penile Plication Tied

 After the temporary plication suture is placed, the suture is tied.
 An artificial erection is then performed to confirm that the plication of this area will help straighten the bent penis.
-We will then remove the temporary suture and perform a permanent plication to correct the penile curvature by performing an oval shaped excision of tissue and a 2 layer closure.
+Once confirmed, we remove the temporary suture and perform a permanent plication to correct the penile curvature by performing an oval shaped excision of tissue and a 2 layer closure with absorbable suture.

 Peyronies Plication Completed

 Plications have been performed with one plication on each side of the urethra along the undersurface of the penis.
-Our preference is to use absorbable suture that will eventually dissolve so that the patient does not feel the knots of permanent sutures.
+Our preference is to use absorbable suture that will eventually dissolve so that the patient does not feel the knots of permanent sutures and there is not a risk that a suture will "pop" leading to a recurrence of penile curvature.

 Ventral Penile Plications

 When there is severe penile curvature, multiple plications are needed to fix a curved penis.
 In this patient where the penis is abnormally bent upwards, there was only partial correction of the curvature after a single plication on each side of the urethra.
-We then performed additional plications, and this straightened the penis, which was confirmed with an artificial erection.
+We then performed one more plication on each side, and this completely straightened the penis.

 Congenital Curvature Plication